MLA Approved Locksmiths are Vetted Inspected Qualified

 There are 2 main categories of membership of the Master Locksmiths Association where you’ll see the logo being used.

-All locksmiths that are MLA Approved have met the stringent “Vetted, Inspected and Qualified” criteria of the MLA.
+MLA Approved Locksmith Companies are locksmiths have met the stringent “Vetted, Inspected and Qualified” criteria of the MLA.

 Why use an MLA Approved Locksmith – All MLA Approved locksmiths are vetted ( criminal record checked ), inspected (by ourselves) and qualified (passed MLA Exam).